 - Taking care of yourself is critically important to helping effectively and helping for the long term.
 Having a child struggling with drug use is incredibly stressful, and has the capacity to wear everyone down, losing your patience, balance, and resilience.
-To learn how to care for yourself, check out this self-care guide in English & Spanish.

 Why some teens use

 The reasons why teens use drugs vary person-to-person.
 Knowing what, in particular, your teen gets from using drugs provides clues about what could happen instead.
-The more you know about what’s going on with your teens, the more likely it is that you'll be able to help them explore healthier alternatives and keep them on track.
-Even more important, understanding your child’s behavior instead of just being upset about it can help them feel understood, which will make him more likely to collaborate on a plan for change.
+The more you know about what is going on with your teens, the more likely it is that you'll be able to help them explore healthier alternatives and keep them on track.
+Even more important, understanding your child's behavior instead of just being upset about it can help them feel understood, which will make him more likely to collaborate on a plan for change.

-To learn more about why some teens use drugs check out this short tip sheet, The Real Reasons Teens Use Drugs, written by developmental psychologist Diana Divecha, Ph.D.
+To learn more about why some teens use drugs check out this short tip sheet, The Real Reasons Teens Use Drugs written by developmental psychologist Diana Divecha, Ph.D.

 Signs to Watch For